Find Your Perfect School

 Unfortunately, introverted personality types are known to be dissatisfied even in the best jobs due to many external factors, regardless of a good average salary.
 They are easily burned out and frustrated despite their aptitude for the perfect job.
 Many offices have constant noise and distractions, which can trigger mental health issues for an introvert.
 An open-plan office is one of the worst jobs for introverts.

-Many authoritative figures emphasize team-focused work or one on one interaction instead of encouraging people to work independently.
+Many authoritative figures emphasize team-focused work or on one interaction instead of encouraging people to work independently.
 In many job interview situations, the candidate’s social skills are also heavily emphasized.

 Many team leaders and managers fail to recognize the inherent strengths– including human interaction and excellent ways to communicate ideas in the perfect job–that introverts can bring to the table.